connectlym/AI-Sudoku-Solver/README.md

 (2) If a unit has only one possible place for a value, then put the value there.

 But these basic rules are not useful when doing tough puzzles.
+So, we need to improve our solutions.
+A better solution is called Naked Twins Rule, which is useful when there exists a twin of numbers in same column or row or square.
+But it is still not working for some puzzles.

-So, we develop a better solution which use DFS search with backtracking to search for the solution of each blank.
+Thus, we improve again and now have a better solution which use DFS search with backtracking to search for the solution of each blank.

 ### Prerequisites